 The Skill Certificate requirements include completion of the certificate courses with a "C" or better grade in each course.
-Required and support courses
+Required and support courses may be substituted with the approval of the Agriculture Division Chair.

 Agriculture

 The COS Agriculture Division believes in the value of hands-on education, opportunity for preparing for the industry and the importance of a well-rounded student experience.
 The Agriculture Division consists of five departments: